 Future Space Shuttle

 Nasa started the Space Launch Intiative in 2001 in order to find a shuttle successor with a planned replacement date of 2012.
 The program was replaced with the Orbital Space Plane concept which was going to function as a small space taxi to the ISS.
-In January 2004 Project Constellation was announced and the new Crew Exploration Vehicle will be Orion.
-The CEV design for the ISS is a capsule.
-It will be launched by Ares I and not on top of a Delta 4 or Atlas V.
+In January 2004 Project Constellation was announced and the new Crew Exploration Vehicle was going to be Orion.
+The CEV design for the ISS was a capsule.
+It was going be launched by Ares I and not on top of a Delta 4 or Atlas V.

 Did you know?